-Research Methods (TBC)
+Research Methods

 The final output could be a collaborative zine, as exemplified above, that serves as both a tangible representation of student narratives and a potential resource for institutional advocacy by sharing insights with EDI and Disability Services teams – always contingent upon participant consent and control over dissemination.
 A visual map or a collage of findings could also be stored on a UAL web server.
-This strategy adopts an intersectional and trauma-informed approach, acknowledging the multiple and overlapping oppressions that students face (Crenshaw, 2013).
+This strategy adopts an intersectional and trauma-informed approach, acknowledging the multiple and overlapping oppression that students face (Crenshaw, 2013).

-Step-by-Step SIG’s Schedule and methodology:
+Step-by-Step SIG’s Schedule and methods used:

 Icebreaker (Using Padlet or fallback material).
 Suggested Prompts for Padlet or Verbal Kick-off: